fffej/katacoda-scenarios/learn-bash/editing-text.md

 Regardless of what you choose, always understand enough `vi` to be able to edit text, as it's available on almost all systems. `emacs` is a good choice too, and is especially awesome when customized.

 The simplest option is `nano` - it's almost friendly!
+However, it's worth being aware of both `ed` (so you can be familiar with its breathren `sed`), and `vi` simpler because of its ubiquity.

-# nano
+# nano / pico

-TODO
+You'll need to install `nano` on this image.
+It's a small lightweight editor.

+`apt-get install nano`{{execute}}

+As you can see from starting `nano`, the keyboard short cuts are documented at the bottom.
+I won't go into detail about this.

 # ed